dell/dellemc-openmanage-ansible-modules/docs/modules/ome_application_network_proxy.rst

   Overall status of the network proxy configuration change.

-proxy_configuration (success, dict, {'EnableAuthentication': True, 'EnableProxy': True, 'IpAddress': '192.168.0.2', 'Password': None, 'PortNumber': 444, 'Username': 'root'})
+proxy_configuration (On successful configuration of network proxy settings, dict, {'EnableAuthentication': True, 'EnableProxy': True, 'IpAddress': '192.168.0.2', 'Password': None, 'PortNumber': 444, 'ProxyExclusionList': ['192.168.0.1', 'www.*.com', '172.1.1.1/24'], 'SslCheckDisabled': False, 'Username': 'root'})
   Updated application network proxy configuration.

-error_info (on HTTP error, dict, {'error': {'@Message.ExtendedInfo': [{'Message': 'Unable to complete the request because the input value for  PortNumber  is missing or an invalid value is entered.', 'MessageArgs': ['PortNumber'], 'MessageId': 'CGEN6002', 'RelatedProperties': [], 'Resolution': 'Enter a valid value and retry the operation.', 'Severity': 'Critical'}], 'code': 'Base.1.0.GeneralError', 'message': 'A general error has occurred.
+error_info (On HTTP error, dict, {'error': {'@Message.ExtendedInfo': [{'Message': 'Unable to complete the request because the input value for  PortNumber  is missing or an invalid value is entered.', 'MessageArgs': ['PortNumber'], 'MessageId': 'CGEN6002', 'RelatedProperties': [], 'Resolution': 'Enter a valid value and retry the operation.', 'Severity': 'Critical'}], 'code': 'Base.1.0.GeneralError', 'message': 'A general error has occurred.
 See ExtendedInfo for more information.'}})
   Details of the HTTP error.